 Asking your employees for missing personal information is the quickest way of getting it.
 A good HRIS, like Pypa HR, allows employees to enter their own information, saving you time and ensuring that records are accurate.

 Because of the sensitive nature of information like bank account details or medical information, security is very important when it comes to storing employee records.
 This means it’s better to choose a secure digital solution, instead of physical files or unprotected spreadsheets.
-HR software can also help your security concerns, making sure that information is not available to anyone it shouldn’t be, with features like two-factor authentication.
+Employee database software can also help your security concerns, making sure that information is not available to anyone it shouldn’t be, with features like two-factor authentication.

 We’ve said it before, using a HRIS can make your record keeping a lot simpler and effortlessly keep you in compliance (all without hiring an HR department).
 No more losing files, especially with a secure cloud-based system like Pypa HR (which has the added benefit of being accessible anywhere, anytime, even on your mobile).
 A reliable HRIS will save you both time and money, helping you avoid any expensive mistakes.
 Many even come with additional features like onboarding to make them a complete HR solution.